Project Description

 The moment a ballerina with Alzheimer’s returned to Swan Lake – BBC News

-Do see Reminiscence Group Guidance for more useful links and ideas on how to incorporate music and singing into Reminiscence Activities.
+Do see Reminiscence Group Guidance section of website for more useful links and ideas on how to incorporate music and singing into Reminiscence Activities.
 You will find songs from music halls, films and folk culture to sing with your later in life person on pages 50-53.
 Google the lyrics though you will probably find they will remember them!